BenoitLeguay/blog/_posts/2020-09-12-Reinforcement-Learning-DNA.md

 #### Critic

-It is a much more easier network to handle, since it only estimates the value of a particular state $s_t$.
-A simple neural network taking the state $s_t$ as input and outputting a scalar will make the job.
+It is a much more easier network to handle, since it only estimates the value of a particular state $$s_t$$.
+A simple neural network taking the state $$s_t$$ as input and outputting a scalar will make the job.